A Catfishing With a Happy Ending

 A rally followed.
 Emma discovered that she and Ronnie were two lonely Europeans working blue-collar jobs in England.
 Charming Ronnie attempted a little French, but when Emma wrote to him in Italian, she was surprised that he didn’t speak it.
 His mother was English, Ronnie explained, his Italian father spoke English too, “except when he swears.”

 Their conversation moved from Zoosk onto WhatsApp, a free messaging app.
 Each morning on the train to work, Emma sat glued to her iPhone.
 She wondered how a guy like him was interested in her.
-“I’m very natural,” Emma said, “I mean, I’m nothing.
+“I’m very natural,” Emma said.
+“I mean, I’m nothing.
 I’m very simple you know ... so I was flattered.”
-In her favorite photograph, Ronnie wore a leather jacket which made him look like a pop star.
+In her favorite photograph, Ronnie wore a leather jacket that made him look like a pop star.
 As a teenager, Emma had obsessed over the British boy band Take That.
 But Ronnie was the opposite of a celebrity; he was down-to-earth.

 “You could easily have picked someone else,” Ronnie told her one day.